brownieboy/react-bootstrap-slider/README.md

 The CommonJS syntax is a little more complicated because although CommonJS can handle a default export and named exports, unlike ES6 it cannot handle both at the same time.
 Note: this CommonJS syntax is a breaking change from version 1.0.3; sorry about that.

-The control is implmented in UMD format, so should also work for AMD/RequireJS, but I've not tested that.
+The control is implemented in UMD format, so should also work for AMD/RequireJS, but I've not tested that.
 You can also add it as a script tag.

 Here's an example of how you might call it in your ReactJS's render method: